michaelkourlas/voipms-sms-client/HELP.md

 ### Regular notifications

-If push notifications could not be enabled or if you are using the F-Droid version of the app, you will still receive notifications whenever a new message is received during synchronization with the VoIP.ms servers if notifications are enabled.
+If push notifications were not configured correctly or if you are using the F-Droid version of the app, you will still receive notifications whenever a new message is received during synchronization with the VoIP.ms servers if notifications are enabled.

 This can be a reasonable substitute for push notifications if automatic synchronization is enabled, though obviously this solution consumes more battery life.